navdeep-G/setup.py/README.md

 thems".
 It's true — so, I want this repo to be the best place to copy–paste from :)

-**If you're interested in financially supporting Kenneth Reitz open source, consider [visiting this link](https://cash.me/$KennethReitz).
-Your support helps tremendously with sustainability of motivation, as Open Source is no longer part of my day job.**

 [Check out the example!][an example setup.py]

 ![image]